uw-it-aca/myuw-styleguide/copy.md

 ## Colors
 MyUW's primary color palette consists out of UW purple and gold.

-On top of this, there is a secondary color palette that is used when the primary color palette is not diverse enough (for example, it is used for the course cards).
+On top of this, there is a secondary color palette that is used when the primary color palette is not diverse enough.
+This secondary color palette is, for example, used to give a student's course cards unique colors.

 ## Icons
 ## Typography